rudraneel93/Collatz-Conjecture/Collatz COnjecture/paper.md

 ### 2.1 Empirical Verifications

-Oliveira e Silva (2021) verified the conjecture for odd \(n < 2^{68}\) using distributed computing, demonstrating the feasibility of large-scale checks.
+Oliveira e Silva (2021) verified the conjecture for odd $n < 2^{68}$ using distributed computing, demonstrating the feasibility of large-scale checks.
 Their work used a cluster of computers to test billions of numbers, confirming no counterexamples.
 This massive computation, spanning years, relied on optimized C++ code and parallel processing.
 Our work extends this by focusing on stopping time statistics rather than mere verification, providing quantitative metrics beyond binary yes/no results.
 For instance, while Oliveira e Silva confirmed convergence, we quantify the rate via C.

 ### 2.2 Theoretical Analyses

 Lagarias (1985) surveyed generalizations and conjectured logarithmic stopping times.
-He discussed variants like the \(5n + 1\) problem and linked Collatz to modular arithmetic.
+He discussed variants like the $5n + 1$ problem and linked Collatz to modular arithmetic.
 His paper includes probabilistic arguments for boundedness, estimating k ≈ 10.
-Tao (2020) linked Collatz to Littlewood-Offord theory, estimating \(k \approx 10.5\) through probabilistic arguments.
+Tao (2020) linked Collatz to Littlewood-Offord theory, estimating $k \approx 10.5$ through probabilistic arguments.
 His arXiv paper uses Fourier analysis to bound discrepancies, providing a theoretical foundation for our empirical C.

 Wirsching (1998) modeled Collatz as a dynamical system, analyzing fixed points and cycles.
 He explored the graph of transformations, showing tree-like structures.
 Chamberland (2012) proposed a continuous analog, showing fractal properties.
 These works highlight the conjecture's richness, motivating our empirical constant.
 Chamberland's continuous model, for example, uses differential equations to approximate discrete steps, revealing self-similar patterns.